Jul 07, 2020 \ Memory, ResNeXt, Computer Vision, Developer, Benchmarks, Research

-Graphcore is seeing world-leading performance on state-of-the-art image classification models like EfficientNet and ResNeXt thanks to a combination of IPU architectural features and Poplar software optimisations and features.
+Graphcore is seeing world-leading performance on state-of-the-art computer vision models like EfficientNet and ResNeXt thanks to a combination of IPU architectural features and Poplar software optimisations and features.
 Find out more with this deep dive from Graphcore Research.

 In 2015, Microsoft’s seminal paper on Residual Networks (ResNets) took the computer vision world by storm.
 The paper set a new record on the popular image classification benchmark ImageNet, and ResNet soon became the most well-known and widely adopted model in computer vision.

 This success can partially be attributed to ResNet’s improved accuracy over alternative models but was also largely driven by its suitability to GPUs.
 As they predominantly use large dense convolutions, ResNets are a very good fit for GPUs’ SIMT architecture.
 Despite the positive reception of Microsoft’s paper, however, this turned out to be one of the last times large dense convolutions were exclusively used in a state-of-the-art CNN.

 In recent years, there has been a significant move to group and depthwise convolutions in computer vision applications.
 Out of the top 50 published results on ImageNet, 42 use group or depthwise convolutions in some form.
 However, these operations do not naturally map well to GPUs and this has limited their uptake in practical training applications.
 By building our IPU hardware from the bottom up for AI applications, Graphcore has been able to overcome some fundamental bottlenecks in operations like these.
 This has led to world-leading performance on state-of-the-art image classification models like EfficientNet.

 But what are group and depthwise convolutions?
 How do they improve performance?
 And how can they be accelerated efficiently in hardware?